 Figure 8 explains the options, giving twelve examples of the most common U.S. situations.
 The toggles mentioned are all in the switch at location L8; they only relate to game price, coin mechanism multipliers, and bonus play.
-You should set the toggles relating to other functions as you see fit, although Figure 7, 8, and 9 provide "\$" signs indicating Atari's recommendations.
+You should set the toggles relating to other functions as you see fit, although Figure 7 provides "\$" symbols indicating Atari's recommendations.